NuevoFoundation/workshops/content/english/razor/_index.md

     On a Windows PC, you can double-click the installer file to begin the install process.
 For example, double-click VSCodeUserSetup-x64-1.81.0

->Note
+{{% panel theme="info" header="Note"%}}

->You can install Visual Studio Code using either the User Installer or System Installer.
+You can install Visual Studio Code using either the User Installer or System Installer.
 The User Installer installs Visual Studio Code just for the current user, while the System Installer installs Visual Studio Code for all users.
 The User Installer is the recommended option for most users.
+{{% /panel %}}

 After a moment, the **Setup - Microsoft Visual Studio Code** dialog window will appear.